databricks/spark-training/ampcamp/graph-analytics-with-graphx.md

 In this chapter we use GraphX to analyze Wikipedia data and implement graph algorithms in Spark.
 The GraphX API is currently only available in Scala but we plan to provide Java and Python bindings in the future.

-## Background on Graph-Parallel Computation
+## Background on Graph-Parallel Computation (Optional)

+If you want to get started coding right away, you can skip this part or come back later.

 From social networks to language modeling, the growing scale and importance of graph data has driven the development of numerous new *graph-parallel* systems (e.g., [Giraph](http://giraph.apache.org) and [GraphLab](http://graphlab.org)).
 By restricting the types of computation that can be expressed and introducing new techniques to partition and distribute graphs, these systems can efficiently execute sophisticated graph algorithms orders of magnitude faster than more general *data-parallel* systems.